-Oil rises more than 2% after Iran seizes British tanker
+Oil prices jump after Iran seizes British tanker

-LONDON (Reuters) - Oil prices rose more than 2% on Monday on concerns that Iran’s seizure of a British tanker last week may lead to supply disruptions in the energy-rich Gulf.
+LONDON (Reuters) - Oil prices rose sharply on Monday on concerns that Iran’s seizure of a British tanker last week may lead to supply disruptions in the energy-rich Gulf.

 Last week, WTI fell over 7% and Brent lost more than 6%.